winkerVSbecks/p5js-seed/README.md

 ## Install Dependencies

 We have two kinds of dependencies in this project: dev tools and p5.js framework code.
-The tools help us preview the application
+The tools help us preview the application.

-We get the dev tools using npm and p5.js via bower
+We get the dev tools using npm and p5.js via bower.

-npm is preconfigured to automatically run bower so you can simply do:
+npm is preconfigured to automatically run bower so, you can simply do:

 ```
 npm install